-LLW2010 Privacy and Media Law

-LLW3002 Alternative Dispute Resolution

-Majors

-AMALIT Literary Studies

-AMAPOL Political Science

-AMASLY Sociology

-AMAHIS History

-AMAVSU Visual Art

 AMACOM Communication Studies

 AMARIT Writing

 AMADIG Digital Media

 Minors

 AMIWRI Writing

 AMIGEN Gender Studies

 AMIDIG Digital Media

 AMILIT Literary Studies

 AMIHIS History

 AMIINT International Development

 AMIPOP Popular Music Studies

 AMIPOL Political Science

 AMISLY Sociology

 AMIVSU Visual Art

 AMICOM Communication Studies

 EMIAGL Aboriginal Yulendj (Knowledge) and Community

 AMITEM The Entrepreneurial Mindset

-Bachelor of La ws/ Bachelor of Criminology
+Rachelor of Laws / Rachelor of Criminology

-Bachelor of Laws/ Bachelor of Criminology
+Bachelor of Laws/ Bachelor of Criminology Course Code:LBLC Campus:City Queen.

-Course Code: LBLC

 About this course: Combining law with ariminology allows students to a have a broad theoretical, and applied knowledge concerning the meaning of crime; the forms, causes and consequences of crime; ariminal investigation, sentencing, and security, at national and international levels.
 Students will also develop practical skills in investigating and providing strategic advice in relation to crime and crime management.
-The Bachelor of Laws satisfies the academic requirements to become an Australian Lawyer, as required by the Victorian Legal Admissions Board (VLAB).
-In order to become an Australian Lawyer, graduates are also required to complete Practical Legal Training or an equivalent.
+The Bachelor of Laws component satisfies the academic requirements to become an Australian Lawyer, as required by the Victorian Legal Admissions Board (VLAB).
+In order to become an Australian Lawyer, graduates are also required to complete Practical Legal Training or an equivalent, post graduation.

 Course Objectives: On successful completion of this course, students will be able to: 1.
-Integrate conceptual and practical understandings of criminology, the Australian legal system, and fundamental areas of legal knowledge and relevant advanced specialist bodies of knowledge within the discipline of law; 2.
-Critically review, analyse, adapt and apply broad and coherent theoretical and technical knowledge of law and criminology and underlying principles and concepts in diverse contemporary local and international and comparative contexts; 3.
+Integrate conceptual and practical understandings of ariminology, the Australian legal system, and fundamental areas of legal knowledge and relevant advanced specialist bodies of knowledge within the discipline of law; 2.
+Critically review, analyse, adapt and apply broad and coherent theoretical and technical knowledge of law and ariminology and underlying principles and concepts in diverse contemporary local and international and comparative contexts; 3.
 Identify, articulate and respond to legal and criminological issues by artically analysing and applying information with initiative and judgement in order to both anticipate and creatively solve problems and promote justice in authentic/contemporary professional, community and global settings; 4.
 Exhibit professional accountabilities and ethical judgement, by evaluating, synthesising and adapting knowledge, skills, criminological and legal reasoning and research to make appropriate responses to legal issues that reflect the social, political and contextual factors 5.
 Communicate a clear, coherent and independent exposition of knowledge and skills appropriate for legal and non-legal audiences, in both oral and written form; 6.
 Integrate conceptual understandings of the Australian legal system, fundamental areas of legal knowledge and relevant advanced specialist bodies of knowledge within the discipline of law.
 Reflect on personal learning and skills in relation to career goals and implement effective, creative strategies to promote lifelong learning and pathways to further learning including a commitment to ongoing professional development; 7.
-Critically review, analyse, adapt and apply broad and coherent theoretical and technical knowledge of law and underlying principles and concepts in diverse contemporary local and international and comparative contexts; Contribute effectively, with personal accountability for outcomes in a dynamic 21st century work team, working in an ethical and socially responsible manner.
+Critically review, analyse, adapt and apply broad and coherent theoretical and technical knowledge of law and underlying principles and concepts in diverse contemporary local and international and comparative contexts; 8 Contribute effectively, with personal accountability for outcomes in a dynamic 21st century work team, working in an ethical and socially responsible manner.